Confidential Data Prohibited in TINS

-It is the agency’s responsibility to verify that the payee name and address fields do not include any supplemental confidential data as specified above before submitting the payment transaction to the Comptroller’s office.
-The agency must remove supplemental confidential data from these fields in TINS and USAS before processing the payment.
+It is the agency’s responsibility to verify that the payee name and address fields in TINS do not include any confidential information as specified above before submitting payment transactions to statewide accounting systems.
+The agency must remove confidential information from TINS and USAS before submitting payment transactions.

 For more information, see USAS and CAPPS Financials Invoice Number Field Requirements (FPP E.023).